 - Towels: We ask that you bring your towels to our snorkel tours.
 It’s also good to keep a towel in your car or an extra in your bag for when you disembark.

 It’s important to remember that the ocean is a wild place.
 Depending on the weather, you might only get wet up to your ankles, or on a fun day, you will be wet up to your waist or more.
 Basically, come dressed in beach attire and wear something you don’t mind getting wet.
 It’s a big part of the adventure, so come prepared!

 The Beach Load Experts

-Beach loading does have its challenges: it takes experienced captains and crew to make sure the experience is fun and safe.
-Luckily, Kai Kanani has been at it for more than 30 years and has the most experienced beach-loading crew on the island, with each one specially trained to deal with the specific conditions that occur at pristine Maluaka Beach.
+Beach loading has its challenges: it takes experienced captains and crew to ensure the tour is fun and safe.
+Kai Kanani has been at it for more than 30 years and has the most experienced beach-loading crew on the island, with each one specially trained to deal with the specific conditions that occur at pristine Maluaka Beach.

 Because of this, our passengers enjoy a much more exclusive experience, snorkeling Molokini Crater alone on the Sunrise Deluxe Snorkel, the only vessel to do so on Maui, and an incredibly relaxed experience on the Signature Deluxe Snorkel, our most popular tour.
 Our passengers snorkel the same amount as other boats but spend less time sailing upwind and battling seasickness.
 And what if you just want to enjoy a South Maui sunset from the water?
 We’ve got you covered with our Adventure Sunset Sail.